Sm00thix/IKPLS/README.rst

 Extremely Fast Cross-Validation
 -------------------------------
-In addition to the aforementioned implementations, this package contains a novel, fast cross-validation implementations of both IKPLS algorithms.
+In addition to the implementations mentioned above, this package contains the novel, fast cross-validation algorithms mentioned in [7]_ using both IKPLS algorithms.
-The fast cross-validation algorithm benefits both IKPLS Algorithms but especially Algorithm #2.
+The fast cross-validation algorithms benefit both IKPLS Algorithms and especially Algorithm #2.
-The fast cross-validation algorithm is mathematically equivalent with the classical cross-validation algorithm, but it is much faster if the training split size is larger than the validation split size.
+The fast cross-validation algorithms are mathematically equivalent to the classical cross-validation algorithm.
+Still, they are much quicker if cross-validation splits exceed 3.
-The fast cross-validation algorithm is correct for any preprocessing that is not dependent on dataset statistics.
-An exception to this rule is the built-in support for (column-wise) centering of the X and Y input matrices.
+The fast cross-validation algorithms correctly handle (column-wise) centering and scaling of the X and Y input matrices using training set means and standard deviations to avoid data leakage from the validation set.
-This centering can be enabled by setting the center parameter to True.
+This centering and scaling can be enabled by setting the center parameter to True and the scale parameter to True, respectively.

+..
+[7] `Engstrøm, O.-C. G. (2024).
+Shortcutting Cross-Validation\: Efficiently Deriving Column-Wise Centered and Scaled Training Set $\mathbf{X}^\mathbf{T}\mathbf{X}$ and $\mathbf{X}^\mathbf{T}\mathbf{Y}$ Without Full Recomputation of Matrix Products or Statistical Moments`_.

+.. _Engstrøm, O.-C. G. (2024).
+Shortcutting Cross-Validation\: Efficiently Deriving Column-Wise Centered and Scaled Training Set $\mathbf{X}^\mathbf{T}\mathbf{X}$ and $\mathbf{X}^\mathbf{T}\mathbf{Y}$ Without Full Recomputation of Matrix Products or Statistical Moments: https://arxiv.org/abs/2401.13185

 Pre-requisites
 --------------